-Friday December 15, 1944, America's most popular and successful bandleader, Major Alton Glenn Miller, disappeared while traveling as a passenger on a military aircraft flying from England to France.
-No trace of the aircraft or Miller was ever found.
-A year after his disappearance the United States Army Air Forces officially declared him legally dead although his status remained "missing in action".
-His widow, Helen and his children Steven and Jonnie survived Miller.
-His legacy, reputation, recordings, music library and the business commitments that he had put in place in anticipation of his return from military service following the Second World War also survived Miller.
+Friday, December 15, 1944, America's most popular and successful bandleader, Major Alton Glenn Miller, disappeared while traveling as a passenger on a military aircraft flying from England to France.
+No trace of the airplane or Miller was ever found.
+A year after his disappearance, the United States Army Air Forces officially declared him legally dead, although his status remained "missing in action".
+His widow, Helen, and his children, Steven and Jonnie, survived Miller.
+His legacy, reputation, recordings, music library, and the business commitments he had secured in anticipation of his return from military service following the Second World War all survived Miller.

-One of the commitments that Miller left behind was a lucrative RCA Victor recording agreement.
-To fulfill this agreement and further the still potentially strong Miller franchise. his friend, prewar manager and wartime administrative officer Donald Wayne Haynes put together a plan with attorney and executor David Mackay and approved by Helen Miller to launch a postwar Glenn Miller Orchestra.
+One of the commitments Miller left behind was a lucrative RCA Victor recording agreement.
+To fulfill this agreement and further the still potentially strong Miller franchise. his friend, prewar manager, and wartime administrative officer Donald Wayne Haynes put together a plan with attorney and executor David Mackay.
+Helen Miller approved the launch of a postwar Glenn Miller Orchestra.
 The organization would be set up along the lines of the Miller AAF Orchestra, using the Miller civilian and military music library and including a robust string section.
-A concert orchestra as large as Miller's AAF unit was financially impossible but the new band was designed to showcase the rich arrangements the AAF Orchestra had performed.
+A concert orchestra as large as Miller's AAF unit was financially impossible, but the new band was designed to showcase the rich arrangements the AAF Orchestra had performed.
 Members of the AAF orchestra were approached to join the new band, which would be promoted as the "AAF Orchestra now in civilian clothes".
 Many of the AAF veterans did join the new band.
-Others declined, including bandleader and drummer Ray McKinley, who had led the AAF Orchestra for live appearances following Miller's disappearance and who in 1956 would agree to lead the official Glenn Miller Orchestra.
-Haynes and Mackay approached Chief Petty Officer Gordon Lee "Tex" Beneke, USNR, who agreed to lead the new band.
-Plans were put in place to have the new band assembled, rehearsed and ready to appear by January 1946.
+Others declined, including bandleader and drummer Ray McKinley, who had led the AAF Orchestra for live appearances following Miller's disappearance and who, in 1956, would agree to lead the official Glenn Miller Orchestra.
+Haynes and Mackay approached Chief Petty Officer Gordon Lee "Tex" Beneke, USNR, who decided to lead the new band.
+Plans were implemented to have the latest band assembled, rehearsed, and ready to appear by January 1946.

-Miller's old commercial sponsor Chesterfield Cigarettes now sponsored the Monday-Friday NBC "Supper Club" starring Perry Como, who felt a special connection with Tex Beneke and Marion Hutton as well as a great respect for Glenn Miller.
-As Como reminded his audience March 17, 1947, Marion Hutton was the godmother of his son.
-Perhaps the sentiments of Perry Como in part led him and manager Nick Perito to Alan Cass, the Glenn Miller Archive, American Music Research Center and the University of Colorado Boulder as the permanent repository for his professional collection.
-It is no coincidence that the Glenn Miller and Perry Como legacies reside and are permanently preserved at the University of Colorado Boulder.
+Miller's old commercial sponsor, Chesterfield Cigarettes, now sponsored the Monday-Friday NBC "Supper Club" starring Perry Como, who felt a special connection with Tex Beneke, Marion Hutton, and a great respect for Glenn Miller.
+As Como reminded his audience on March 17, 1947, Marion Hutton was the godmother of his son.
+Perhaps the sentiments of Perry Como in part led him and manager Nick Perito to Alan Cass, the Glenn Miller Archive, American Music Research Center, and the University of Colorado Boulder as the permanent repository for his professional collection.